 This picture was taken at Buam-dong this spring.
 It is certainly a place with a nice blend of humanity and tradition.
 Hidden in the mountain trails are various galleries, cafes and restaurants with different characteristics, certainly a neighborhood worth exploring.
 One of the more generally known cafes here in Buam-dong is Cafe Sanmootoonge, which I blogged about some time ago.

-I believe most of the Seoulites will keep one or two “secret restaurant lists” in mind, for that impromptu visitor, a loved one’s visit, or that important date that we might eventually encounter during our stay here.
-One of my secret weapon for entertaining my friends and family to Seoul is this restaurant hidden in the lush greeneries of Buam-dong, the 소소한 풍경 [read: Sosohan Poong-gyeong].
-A restaurant located in a cosy mansion in the mountain, this is perhaps where you might want to check out if you are looking for a place to dine in, especially in the day time at least in my opinion!
+I believe most Seoulites will keep one or two “secret restaurant lists” in mind, for that impromptu visitor, a loved one’s visit, or that important date that we might eventually encounter during our stay here.
+One of my secret weapons for entertaining my friends and family to Seoul is this restaurant hidden in the lush greeneries of Buam-dong, the 소소한 풍경 [read: Sosohan Poong-gyeong].
+A restaurant located in a cosy mansion in the mountain, this is perhaps where you might want to check out if you are looking for a place to dine in, especially in the daytime at least in my opinion!

 To be frank, I wasn’t aware of how beautiful the restaurant would look like in the day.
 I had always dined in during dinner time!
 However, I managed to find some nicely taken pictures of the restaurant on these Naver blogs.
 (Kudos to these Naver bloggers!)
 The restaurant has a beautiful outdoor terrace for their guests to dine outdoor from spring to autumn.